-In the following sermons, my goal is to help us see Jesus; and in seeing Jesus, to worship and obey.
+In the following sermons, my goal is to help us see Jesus; and in seeing Jesus, to worship.

 Most of us read the Psalms from the perspective of our own lives.
 But there is another way to read them; to read them from the perspective of Jesus.
 Jews in Jesus’ day read the psalms morning, noon, and night.
 Most Jews had the entire book of Psalms memorized.
 Imagine how Jesus would read them.

 And let the Psalms teach you about God.
 We are learning who the real God is by the way he reveals himself in the prayers that he wrote.
 Ps.
-49:3-4 says this,
+49:3-4 says it lik this,

-We solve our riddles about life through the reading of the Psalms.
+We can solve the riddles of life through the reading of the Psalms.

 The Story of Joseph